 The value of a CCA education

 Our graduates become creative leaders in their fields who make powerful contributions to society.
 So when they’re students, we offer many financial aid resources, including merit and institutional scholarships, and staff support to help maximize every aid opportunity.
 View 2019–2020 estimated total cost of attendance

 Net price calculator

 The net price calculator estimates what you can expect to pay for college with financial aid.
 By answering a few simple questions, you can get an estimate based on your eligibility for federal and state grants, as well as institutional merit and need-based aid at CCA.
 These calculations are based on CCA’s current financial aid awards and the cost of attendance.
 Select your enrollment status below to get an estimate.

 Are you a first year?

 Are you a transfer student?

 While every effort is made to ensure the accuracy of CCA’s net price calculators, please know the result is an estimate only; it does not represent a final determination or actual award of financial assistance.

 A community of artist-citizens

 Our residence halls offer you a chance to live and grow within a community of artist-citizens at the center of the Bay Area’s best art and design neighborhoods.
-CCA’s Housing and Residential Life’s new and forthcoming residence halls foster student connections through open design.
+CCA’s Housing and Residential Life’s new residence halls and dining facility foster student connections through open design and proximity to campus.
 Our mission is to provide an inclusive, welcoming living environment for all types of students.